MouseLand/cellpose/README.md

 Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.x** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 From your base environment (or you can make a new environment) in an anaconda prompt/command prompt, run
 ~~~~
-pip install cellpose
+pip install cellpose[gui]
 ~~~~

 Alternatively you can use the included environment file (if you'd like a cellpose-specific environment).
-This is also recommended if you're having issues with conflicts with the pip version:
+This is recommended if you're having issues with conflicts with the pip version or if you have Windows:

 1. Download the [`environment.yml`](https://github.com/MouseLand/cellpose/blob/master/environment.yml) file from the repository.
 You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
 3. Change directories to where the `environment.yml` is and run `conda env create -f environment.yml`
 4. To activate this new environment, run `conda activate cellpose`
-5. Install cellpose with `pip install -e .` (in the repo folder)
-6. You should see `(cellpose)` on the left side of the terminal line.
+5. You should see `(cellpose)` on the left side of the terminal line.
 Now run `python -m cellpose` and you're all set.

 If you have an older `cellpose` environment you can remove it with `conda env remove -n cellpose` before creating a new one.